SusheelThapa/command/command/c/cd.md

 ## Exercises

-1. You are in the `documents` directory and want to navigate to the `pictures` directory, which is a sibling of `documents`.
+1. You are in the `videogames` directory and want to navigate to the `movies` directory, which is a sibling of `videogames`.
 How would you use the cd command to achieve this?
    _Directory Tree_

    ```
     .
-   ├── documents
+   ├── movies
-   └── pictures
+   └── videogames
    ```

 2. You want to quickly switch between two directories named `work` and `projects` multiple times.
 How would you use the cd command to achieve this?